kraken-hpc/kraken-layercake/extensions/imageapi/proto/README.md

 $ openapi2proto -indent 2 -out generated.proto -skip-rpcs -spec /path/to/swagger.yaml
 ```

+Because swagger string enums and proto enums don't quite sync up right, replace all enum types with string types (this is a real pain!).

 Finally, we need to replace the generated file headers to contain:

 ```proto